 It is also important to provide age-appropriate toys, items that can be turned into toys with some creativity, and make time for children to play independently.

 3. Balance free play with structured play

 It is also important that children get a fair amount of unstructured play every day.
-Unstructured play or free play is an open-ended play that helps the child develop creativity and problem-solving skills independently.
+Unstructured play is open-ended play that helps the child develop creativity and problem-solving skills independently.

 4. Get in on the action

 Play is often more fun with a partner.
 Even during unstructured play, parents can jump in from time to time.
 Offer to play one or two rounds of hide-and-go-seek, play in the fort for a few minutes, or join the kids on the trampoline.
 This encourages social interaction, communication, and collaboration.
 Play just for the sake of playing.
-Sometimes, it is fun to make your child laugh and have fun together without teaching anything.
+Sometimes, making your child laugh and have fun together without teaching anything is fun.
 This is also great for bonding and establishing trust.